 Crowds & Costs

-October is the last month to take advantage of not just consistently good weather in Spain, but lower shoulder-season prices too.
+October is the last month to take advantage of consistently good weather in Spain and lower shoulder-season prices too.
 You'll find steep discounts on airfare during this month and discounts of 20% or more on many hotels.
 Remember that Spain's economy is steeped in tourism, and with many vacationers having left the country by October, hotels and airlines will be competing more aggressively for business, which translates to big savings for savvy travelers.

 Where to Go